webdev-arthur/HostName-Hunter/README.md

 **HostHunter** is a reverse DNS lookup tool for performing efficient DNS lookups on individual IP addresses to retrieve hostname information.

-## Purpose

-The purpose of providing HostName Hunter in multiple languages is to offer flexibility and compatibility across various platforms.
-Whether you prefer the JavaScript/Node.js ecosystem or Python environment, you can use HostName Hunter for efficient DNS lookups.

 ## Functionality Overview

 HostName Hunter allows you to: